this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 Functional programming comes from mathematical logic, and λ-calculus.
 The λ-calculus helps us to describe programs as data transformations using function applications.

-Functional Programming teachs us to decompose a problem into simple functions and chain them to get a result.
+Functional Programming teaches us to decompose a problem into simple functions and chain them to get a result.
 Thinking like this, we can break the complexity of a program and achieve any problem as a sequence of easy steps.

 In my opinion, a perfect description is what Michael Feathers said: